VatsalSy/RemindersSync/README.md

 - `._LocalDB.json`: State of tasks from `_AppleReminders.md`
 - `_AppleReminders.md`: Tasks synced with Apple Reminders (outside vault-named list)

+## License

+This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the [LICENSE](LICENSE) file for details.

+The GPLv3 is a strong copyleft license that ensures the software remains free and open source.
+It grants you the freedom to:
+- Use the software for any purpose
+- Study how the program works and modify it
+- Redistribute copies
+- Distribute modified versions

+Any modifications or derivative works must also be licensed under GPLv3.

 ## Notes

 - Both tools require permission to access Apple Reminders